Martin-1206/URDF-ROS_Noetic/README.md

 What's included:
 * create URDF file
+* make it movable
+* simulate in RVIZ
-* simulate in RVIZ and Gazebo
+* add physical and collision properties and plugins to simulate in Gazebo
 * implement sensor like camera
 * implement colors in Gazebo